 Other ISFM strategies include crop rotation, legume introduction, and crop-livestock integration systems.

 For Sunday Oyo, who has benefitted from our 2Scale project in Nigeria, the use of ISFM has unlocked much needed credit to expand his farming business.
 He gained access to hybrid seeds of tomato, and was educated on good agronomic practices such as trellising the tomatoes to avoid rotting.
 Thanks to a combination of fertilizers applied in the right quantities and in the right time and place, Sunday was able to quadruple his yields – a feat previously unthinkable.

 Fertile and productive soils are vital components of stable societies, and ISFM strategies protect these.
 As one ancient Sanskrit text states, “Upon this handful of soil our survival depends.
 Husband it, and it will grow our food, our fuel and our shelter and surround us with beauty.
 Abuse it and the soil will collapse and die, taking humanity with it.”
-Our reliance on the soil is as strong today as it was then.
-Unfortunately, many soils have been mined by continuous cereal cultivation, producing a trend of decreasing yields and organic matter.
+Our reliance on the soil is as strong today as it was then, and we need to adopt agroecological practices that will help us protect it for future generations that will rely on it too.

 - 2Scale blog: How a local farmer’s family landed a guaranteed short term income source